 Apana vayu – forward folds, twists, and mula bandha (abdominal lock) to send prana down into the earth and out into the world

 My teacher, Nick Beem, a student of Rod Stryker, introduced the yoga of sun, moon, and fire in a six-week series in the spring of 2015, and later devised an annual curriculum for his teaching at Grateful Yoga in Evanston that would focus on one of these aspects of yoga each season: summer body focus (anatomy), autumn moon focus (mind), winter sun focus (prana), spring fire focus (transformation).

 At the end of the six-week “sun, moon, and fire” series Nick challenged the students to take one of the practices from the series and do it at home for 30 days.
 I chose the vayu practice from the solar/prana segment and worked out the following sequence at home for 30 days from May 24 to June 28, 2015.
 The asanas I chose for each vayu were designed to enable me to flow from one to the next (a vinyasa) as an aid in motor memory.
 (Of course, I was simultaneously attending yoga classes, so these weren’t the only poses I did for 30 days!).
 Here was my practice.

 Throughout this sequence continue even in/out breathing with a 4:4 ratio of four counts in, four counts out.
 Generally move forward and up on inhales, back and down on exhales.

-For prana vayu: table to child to downward dog for warm-up; then cobra to downward dog to extended mountain pose (arms overhead) with slight back bend.
+For prana vayu: table to child to downward dog several times for warm-up; then cobra to downward dog to extended mountain pose (arms overhead) with slight back bend.
 Move into warrior 1 with a back bend;

 for vyana vayu: warrior 2 (a lateral pose) to extended mountain to chair;